Paleogenomics/IBDGem/README.md

 they are to be used as inputs to IBDGem along with the Pileup file.
-If, instead of a VCF, you have a microarray-derived genotype file with 4 columns: rsID, chrom, allele1, allele2, you can use the ```gt2vcf.py``` script included in this repository to first convert the genotype file to VCF format.
+If, instead of a VCF, you have a microarray-derived genotype file with 4 columns: rsID, chrom, allele1, allele2, you can use the ```gt2vcf.py``` script included in this repository to first convert the genotype file to VCF format (see Auxiliary files section below).
 **Note**: Because the ```--IMPUTE``` argument in ```vcftools``` assumes phased data, but IBDGem does not require phased genotypes, one can superficially modify the VCF to change the genotype notation from ```A0/A1``` to ```A0|A1``` to work with ```--IMPUTE``` with the bash command: